What we do

 About Us: We’re the world’s most unique original art company.
 We make amazing travel posters and have never charged a design fee to our customers, we simply listen to our community.
 We will create just about any travel poster and have four methods to choose from to get your idea on our drawing board!
 The best way to follow the process is to like our Facebook page.
 See more information on Commissioning new artwork Here.

-Our VisionOur art represents not just aircraft, armored cavalry or ships, it represents adventure and travel.
+Our VisionOur art represents not just aircraft, armored cavalry, or ships, it represents adventure and travel.
 This means we create posters featuring the Space Needle, New Orleans, the Golden Gate Bridge, Mt Rushmore and the National Mall.
-Of course, McChord AFB isn’t in Seattle but if you are stationed there your adventure surely involves the Space Needle!
+Of course, McChord AFB isn’t in Seattle but if you’re stationed there your adventure surely involves the Space Needle!
 This is what makes Squadron Posters different–it’s about remembering where you’ve lived and what you’ve seen with a vintage themed travel poster.